tacman/msgphp/docs/infrastructure/doctrine-orm.md

 ## Hydration

-When working with [identifiers](../ddd/identifiers.md) and the corresponding [type](doctrine-dbal.md#domain-identifier-type) a problem might occur when hydrating scalar values (e.g. using [`getScalarResult`](http://www.doctrine-project.org/api/orm/2.5/class-Doctrine.ORM.AbstractQuery.html#_getScalarResult));
+When working with [identifiers](../ddd/identifiers.md) and the corresponding [type](doctrine-dbal.md#domain-identifier-type) a problem might occur when hydrating scalar values, e.g. using [`getScalarResult()`](http://www.doctrine-project.org/api/orm/2.5/class-Doctrine.ORM.AbstractQuery.html#_getScalarResult);
-it would return instances of `MsgPhp\Domain\DomainIdInterface` that can only be casted to string as its (true) scalar value (due the `__toString` implementation).
+it would return instances of `MsgPhp\Domain\DomainIdInterface` that can only be casted to string as its (true) scalar value (due to `__toString()`).
 In case the underlying data type is e.g. `integer` we'll lose it.

-To overcome two hydration modes are available in order to hydrate the primitive identifier value instead, based on the true database type used.
+To overcome, two hydration modes are available in order to hydrate the primitive identifier value instead.

 ### Basic example